 Through prophets –

-follow the Holy Spirit.
+follow.
 We think of prophets as people who simply open their

 mouths and the word of God comes flowing out of them.
 In some churches it

 prophecy, which is different from being a prophet.
-The prophets of old have
+The prophets of old were associated with hardship and

-different from anybody else.
+just regular people.
 They may have been called from their mother’s

 womb to a special ministry, but everything else is the same.
-They bleed red;
+They bleed red

 (141g) Witness